UnionOfRAD/manual/02_quickstart.md

 As you can see, `Posts` model `Document` objects expose their data through properties.
 Once this view has been saved, fire up your browser and check `http://app.dev/posts` to see the output.

+## Where to go from here

+To get an even deeper understanding of the framework dive into the documentation for [Models](./models), [Controllers](./controllers) and [Views](./views).
+[Common Tasks](./common-tasks) has hands-on guides for implementing user authentication workflows, integrating logging, caching and more.

+Be sure to also read our [Security Guide](./quality-code/security) to get information on how to built secure applications right from the start.